 Step 6: Lubricate the Suspension

 After your bike is all cleaned up through the usage of a bike cleaner and another product it is advisable for you to lubricate the suspension.
-When it comes to lubricating the suspension, you should remove the mountain bike from the stand and apply the lubricant on the frontal area of the suspension.
+When it comes to lubricating the suspension, you should remove the mountain bike from the stand and apply the lubricant to the frontal area of the suspension.
 While you apply the lubricant, you have to ensure that no part of the lubricant trickles down into the brakes.
 A similar process is to be repeated for the rear shock absorber.
 The excess lubricant is to be cleared off with a cloth afterward.

 Step 7: Lubricating and Oiling the Chain and Gears